ČSV: History

 In general, someone who works actively to support the Sámi community has been referred to a ČSV.
-As an ethnocultural movement, ČSV has been associated with a certain style, including wearing gáktis, nutukas, tin-thread embroidery, and the Sami colors, as one the goals of ČSV is to make Sámi culture and identity visible.
+As an ethnocultural movement, ČSV has been associated with a certain style, including wearing gáktis, nutukas, tin-thread embroidery, and the Sami colors, as one of the goals of ČSV is to make Sámi culture and identity visible.

 Artists

 While the origin of ČSV was political, it soon became a cultural identifier drawing the attention of authors and artists.
 In 1972, participants at a Sirma, Norway, cultural seminar to promote Sámi literature were tasked with writing what ČSV meant for them as part of an exercise to encourage Sámi to write about Sámi experiences.
 The literary anthology Čállagat launched out of this seminar, publishing 16 issues and featuring many first-time Sámi authors.
 A number of issues of Čállagat featured poems with words containing the letters ČSV.

 In 2013, Kildin Sámi photographer Sergey Gavrilov asked Sámi youth to repeat the ČSV exercise for an exhibition at the Sami Center for Contemporary Art in Kárášjohka, Norway.
 In 2014, the play ČSV-Republihkka explored the idea of a unified, independent Sápmi and how different Sámi communities and languages might engage with one another and the world.